Micro-pigmentation (medical tattooing)

 How many treatments are needed to achieve the final result?

-What are the treatment procedures before, during, and after my procedure?
+What happens before, during, and after my procedure?

 Before